 In more detail, this deliverable contains and further specifies the KPIs as well as their evaluation methodology including where necessary their baseline, which will be used to assess SEMIoTICS in the different application target areas.
 The KPIs found in this deliverable have received careful consideration by the involved partners of the consortium and extend and refine those listed as an example during the early project stages.
-This document now reflects the full set of requirements of the project at the current state based also on those identified in WP2 for both the SEMIoTICS framework and its usage scenarios.
+This document now reflects the full set of the project's objectives.
+Those are aligned with the more technical functional and non-functional requirements of the project at the current state based also on those identified in WP2 for both the SEMIoTICS framework and its usage scenarios.
 In order to gain a definition of concrete technical, business, and usability criteria that would allow the evaluation of SEMIoTICS's performance with respect to the KPI, this document establishes the baseline performance measures if required.
 As some KPIs also define the evaluation methodology of the project itself, i.e., the evaluation of dissemination targets, this document also contains those.

-It should be noted that the evaluation of the KPIs and the associated requirements is beyond the scope if this deliverable, but it does provide pointers to where within the SEMIOTICS's framework the technical measurements for technology-related KPIs will be taken and what kind of tests will be carried out.
-With the included task to KPI mapping one can find the respective task and then consult the task's latest deliverable.
+It should be noted that the evaluation of the KPIs and the checking of fulfilment of technical requirements is beyond the scope if this deliverable, but it does provide pointers to where within the SEMIOTICS's framework the technical measurements for technology-related KPIs will be taken and what kind of tests will be carried out.
+With the included task to KPI mapping (Figure 0) one can find the respective task and then consult the task's latest deliverable.
 With the aggregated list of KPIs provided within, future deliverable of SEMIOTICS will be able to provide a consistent view, using the KPI's identifier (KPI-ID) to allow for easy cross-referencing.
+The respective deliverables of these tasks will then show how the evaluation of these KPIs due to the results presented in the respective deliverable, e.g. for example for technical functional KPIs by testing the functionality in the lab or by integrating the technical functionality in a demonstrator related to the use case.
+Thus, this deliverable contains the performance indicators the project has devised to steer towards its objectives and in upcoming deliverables when providing final or interim results of the evaluation, the project will refer to them using the proposed unique identifier.

-2 KPI DEFINITION TEMPLATE
+2. KPI DEFINITION TEMPLATE